Position:Medicaid Service Coordinator

-The duties and responsibilities of the Assistant Coordinator/Job developer will include, but are not limited to the following:
+The essential functions of the position include, but are not limited to the following duties:

 Serves as a role model for all Agency staff in promoting the Agency Mission, Vision, Values, and Guiding Principles: